fjankowsk/scatfit/docs/FAQ.md

 Select a good initial *DM* from the ATNF pulsar catalogue or from running `PSRCHIVE`'s `pdmp`.
 Use an *fscrunch* value appropriate for your data and their total number of channels.
 Adjust the fit and zoom range to fit your use case.
 Make sure that most of the on-pulse profile phase bins or time samples are used in the fit.
 Adjust the minimum sub-band S/N as required.
 As we have cleaned the data before, we turned off all further RFI excision methods within `scatfit`.

+## What should I do if some distributions in the MCMC corner plots look artificially cut off? ##

+This should not happen in a correct `scatfit` run.
+However, it might happen if some fit values are outside the allowed ranges predefined for each fit parameter (e.g. amplitude, centre, sigma, or taus).
+What happens is that the Markov chain sampler hits one or multiple boundaries of the predefined ranges.
+As a result, the MCMC samples pile up at the boundary, and the parameter range gets artificially cut off.
+This is visible as correlation ellipses being truncated or halved.

+The solution is simple but requires editing the `scatfit` code, particularly the parameter hints in the `fit_frb.py` Python file in your local installation.
+Look for lines similar to `model.set_param_hint("taus", value=1.5, min=5.0e-5)` or `model.set_param_hint("center", value=0.0, min=-20.0, max=20.0)` and adjust the *min* or *max* boundaries as required for your data.
+Ensure that the updated allowed parameter ranges are in effect by rerunning the fit.

 ## What scattering model should I use? ##

 The answer depends on the data set at hand.
 However, the following advice is generally accurate.
 For frequency (sub-)bands of small fractional bandwidth or at high frequencies, i.e. where the narrow bandwidth approximation roughly holds, it is OK to use the default `scattered_isotropic_analytic` model.
 At low frequencies (< 1 GHz) or for wide (sub-)bands, use the much more complex and, therefore, slower `scattered_isotropic_bandintegrated` model.